tdpetrou/pandas_cub/README.md

 ### 40. Reading simple CSVs

-Implement the `read_csv` function by reading through each line.
-Assume the first line has the column names.
-Use the second line to assign the data types of each column.
+We will implement a simple function to read in data on disk into our DataFrame.
+The `read_csv` function accepts a single parameter, `fn`, which is a string of the file name containing the data.
+Read through each line of the file.
+Assume the values in each line are separated by commas.
+Also assume the first line contains the column names.

+Create a dictionary to hold the data and return a new DataFrame.
+Use the file `employee.csv` in the `data` directory to test your function manually.

+Run all the tests in the `TestReadCSV` class.

 [0]: https://www.anaconda.com/distribution/
 [1]: https://docs.pytest.org/en/latest/getting-started.html